 In order for courses from abroad to appear on your Penn State transcript, each course must be given a course equivalency.
 Please visit the Academics section of the Penn State Global website for information on the course equivalency process.

 Courses can be submitted for course equivalency before, during, or after the education abroad program, however, you should begin this process as soon as possible as it can take on average 2-4 months or more for courses to receive a Penn State course number.
 In some cases, it can be difficult to obtain syllabi from abroad before the start of the term, but when possible, courses can be submitted for review before departure.
 Talk to your Education Abroad Adviser about requesting syllabi.

-- You must enroll in a minimum number of [number] credits and a maximum number of [number] credits
+- You must enroll in a total of 6 credits.

 - You cannot take any courses abroad on a Pass/Fail basis